shakelang/Specification/specification/bytecode/instructions.md

 Now we will look at the local variable table.
 The local variable table is a table of 8-bit-values.
 We can store a byte in the local variable table and we can load a byte from the local variable table.
-The local variable table is a table of bytes, so we can only store a byte in the local variable table.
-When we want to store a short in the local variable table,
+The local variable table is a table of bytes, so we can only store a byte one position.
+If we wan't to store a 16-bit-value, we have to store it in two indices.
+So a `short` occupies two bytes, an `int` four and so on.

 ### § 1.1 Pushing constants onto the stack